idogrusoz/osoc19-open-recognition-starter/README.md

  <h4>1.a UNREGISTERED USER</h4>

    An unregistered user can view the user profiles, read comments, skills and skill counts, can see the trust network in the profile and navigate to the trusted users' profiles by clicking their names.
-It is also possible to search for a user by their user name.(More detailed search is not yet implemented.
-It is possible to register by submitting full name, a username and defining a password(A more detailed registiration and authentication should be added).
+It is also possible to search for a user by their user name.
+(More detailed search is not yet implemented.
+It is possible to register by submitting full name, a username and defining a password (A more detailed registration and authentication should be added).

   <h4>1.b REGISTERED USER WITHOUT A TRUST RELATIONSHIP</h4>